 Documented Allegations - The Short Version

 Income from mock elections – As shown from a number of documents, an organization obtained money from illegal activities and its members avoided federal income taxation by falsely attributing the income to a corporation.
-The amount is significant, more than $3,500,000 over a period of years.
+The amount is significant, now estimated in 2018 to be approximately $4,000,000 over a period of years.
 While doing so, they knew that they engaged in the identity theft of the corporation to obtain control of the entrance ways to its easement property (a lake).

 They obtained such control by knowingly holding mock elections with persons (1) who were ineligible to use the lake under a deed restriction and (2) who were ineligible to participate in the elections under a limitation in the corporation's charter.
 The charter limits eligibility for membership to those persons who are Loch Lomond property owners as that term was understood in 1961 when it received the deed to the lake and 1957 when the LLPOA was incorporated.
 It also expressly limits voting eligibility to those Loch Lomond easement owners who not only choose to be members of the LLPOA, but also choose to pay annual dues before the annual election.

 The elections were also mock elections in that they were held with persons who intended to unlawfully interfere with the corporation’s property right and obligation to easement owners to exclude outside lot owners with no right to use the lake.
 In addition, they were mock elections in that they have been held by persons with an intent to defraud the easement owners.
 The easement owners are third-party beneficiaries of the agreement between the actual LLPOA and the grantor of the easement property and they are owed an obligation by the LLPOA under the terms of the deed to not allow outside lot owners to use the lake on a regular basis.

 Documented criminal activities – After those in the organization illegally took the identity of the corporate owner of the lake, they thereafter knowingly engaged in a number of criminal activities to obtain money.